FITeagle/flexcare-doku/source/remoteaccess.rst

 eNodeB
 ------

-The FUSECO Playground access network consists of the same physical eNodeB from ip.access as the NILAB [8] and iMinds [9] LTE testbeds.
+The FUSECO Playground access network consists of the same physical eNodeB from ip.access as the `NILAB <http://nitlab.inf.uth.gr/NITlab/index.php/testbed/lte-experimentation/testbed-deployment-lte>`_ and `iMinds <http://www.iminds.be/en>`_ LTE testbeds.
 Therefore we have adopted the LTErf implementation done in FLEX to control the ip.access eNodeB.
 Table 1 gives a short feature summary.
-For further details investigate the LTErf documentation provided at [10].
+For further details investigate the `LTErf documentation <http://nitlab.inf.uth.gr/NITlab/index.php/testbed/lte-experimentation/lte-omf-am-service/33-testbed/lte-documentation/497-lte-base-station-control-service-documentation>`_.

 ================================= ================================ ========================================
 Feature                           Example                          Description